32 minute read

 I’ll add on more to this section as time allows.
 We had two Airbnb’s in Connecticut, one in New Haven and another in Middletown.
 Supercharging was a bit difficult at times, as Tesla Superchargers were not in some areas in CT.
 In Middletown, it rained almost every day, at around the time of year we went, which was depressing.
 A good thing as we mostly used our Airbnb spot to bunk down for the night, and drove or traveled extensively otherwise.

-The evening before my race, we ate out at an Italian restaurant that served pastas.
-It was called Consiglio’s, and I left a review for the spot on Google and Yelp.
+The evening before my race, we ate out at an authentic Italian restaurant – Consiglio’s – that served pastas.

-Afterwards my sister joined us, and along with her our family continued exploring Connecticut and nearby areas in our road trip.
+Afterwards, my sister joined us via a flight, and then alongside her, our family continued exploring Connecticut and nearby areas in our road trip.
 We visited Mystic, Old Saybrook, the Yale Campus and Wooster Street in New Haven, Hartford which is the Capitol of CT, other spots around Connecticut, and even drove up to Rhode Island and visited Newport, RI; also we separately drove up to Massachussets and visited a lot of beaches — especially dog-friendly beaches —and places there such as Provincetown, MA.

 Overall, the road trip was a huge success and we enjoyed sightseeing Connecticut and places we had not been to before.